Robert Connell (politician)

-Robert Connell (1871–1957) was a Scottish-Canadian Anglican priest and politician in British Columbia.
+Robert Connell (June 4, 1871 – November 13, 1957) was a Scottish-Canadian Anglican priest and politician in British Columbia.
 He was the first leader of the Co-operative Commonwealth Federation party in British Columbia (now the British Columbia New Democratic Party).

+Biography

 Born in Liverpool, England, to Scottish parents and raised around Glasgow, Scotland, Connell worked for a shipping company before coming to Canada at the age of 17.
 After seven years working in various jobs he moved to Calgary to train to become a Church of England minister.
 He was ordained a deacon in 1895 a priest in 1896 and moved to Victoria, British Columbia, in 1901 after several years of mission work in Alberta.
 He served as a vicar in various parishes (including two years in California) before retiring from the pulpit in 1923.

 Connell was also involved with education occasionally teaching art at a private boys' school and botany at Victoria High School.
 He also wrote a weekly column on nature and geology for the Victoria Daily Times and later the Victoria Daily Colonist.

-In 1932, Connell joined the League for Social Reconstruction and also became leader the BC Reconstruction Party formed by some supporters of the LSR in British Columbia.
+In 1932, Connell joined the League for Social Reconstruction and also became leader of the BC Reconstruction Party formed by some supporters of the LSR in British Columbia.
 The short-lived party quickly joined the Co-operative Commonwealth Federation after it was formed in August of the same year.

 Connell agreed to run for the provincial legislature as a CCF candidate in the 1933 provincial election, the new party won seven seats, including Connell's Victoria City riding.
 With the collapse of the governing Conservative Party, which was in such disarray it decided not to run any candidates, and the election of a Liberal government the CCF found itself as the official opposition in the British Columbia legislature.
 The party caucus met and named Connell as Leader of the Opposition.

 Connell was a fervent believer of the social gospel movement.
 He was a moderate when compared to many more radical members of the party, including a majority of the party executive and much of the caucus, many who came to the CCF from the Socialist Party of Canada (SPC).
-The SPC which had co-founded the CCF in BC and remained in existence as a distinct entity.

 Connell urged co-operation with the Liberals and Conservatives on certain issues and was criticized by CCFers such as T. Guy Sheppard for refusing to call for a general strike against the Liberal government of Duff Pattullo.
 He also was the target of criticism for his opposition to class-based politics in the pages of the SPC's newspaper, The BC Clarion.